 Nothing more.

-But even in the deepest pit of her stomach did something whisper to her ā a harsh, merciless truth that she refused to acknowledge even once.
+But even in the deepest pit of her stomach did something whisper to her — a harsh, merciless truth that she refused to acknowledge even once.

 Liar.

-And then it happened again.
-Another grim night had come, one indistinguishable from all the others.
-One that was cold and empty, a stretch of time when the world seemed poised and on the edge of something that couldnāt be seen.
+And again, it would come.
+Another indistinguishable night where missions haunted her.
+One that was cold and empty.
+A stretch of time when the world seemed poised and on the edge of something unseen.

 Another call for duty that found [Name] on patrol, her gaze sweeping over the mountain that she claimed as her territory.
-The air was crisp here, as it had always been ā thick with the scent of pine as she moved silently through the dense forest.
-The only sound was the rustling of nocturnal creatures, their calls breaking through the stillness.
+The air was colder here, as it had always been — the only sounds being the rustles of nocturnal creatures living among the trees, their calls breaking through the night’s darkness.
 It should have been a routine patrol.

-She felt it before she saw him ā just a flicker at the edge of her vision.
+She felt it before she saw him — just a flicker at the edge of her peripheral.
 A presence that slipped through the night like a whisper against her senses.
-Still, she did not turn.
-She did not move.
-But her grip tightened ever so slightly.

-āYouāve been looking for me.ā
+“You’ve been looking for me.”

-And damn him ā damn him ā the sound of it sent a painful, gut-wrenching twist through her chest.
-[Name] exhaled slowly, stablizing herself before she finally turned.
+Damn him — damn him.
+The sound of it alone sent a painful, gut-wrenching twist through her chest.
+[Name] breathed slowly, stablizing her heart before she finally turned her head.

-āI havenāt,ā she said, her voice monotonous, not even daring to show a flick of emotion in her features.
+“I haven’t,” she said, her voice monotonous, not even daring to show a flick of emotion in her features.
 Not even as she met his eyes.

 A pause.